wp-plugins/media-library-assistant/readme.txt

 * **Integrates with Photonic Gallery, Jetpack and other plugins**, so you can add slideshows, thumbnail strips and special effects to your `[mla_gallery]` galleries.

 * **Enhanced Search Media box**.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".
-Search by attachment ID is supported.
+Search by attachment ID or Parent ID is supported, and you can search on keywords in the taxonomy terms assigned to Media Library items.
+Works in the Media Manager Modal Window, too.

 * **Where-used reporting** shows which posts use a media item as the "featured image", an inserted image or link, an entry in a `[gallery]` and/or an entry in an `[mla_gallery]`.

 * **Complete support for ALL taxonomies**, including the standard Categories and Tags, your custom taxonomies and the Assistant's pre-defined Att.
 Categories and Att.
 Tags.
 You can add taxonomy columns to the Assistant listing, filter on any taxonomy, assign terms and list the attachments for a term.

+* Taxonomy and custom field support in the ATTACHMENT DETAILS pane of the Media Manager Modal Window.

-* An inline **"Bulk Edit"** area; update author, parent and custom fields, add, remove or replace taxonomy terms for several attachments at once
+* An inline **"Bulk Edit"** area; update author, parent and custom fields, add, remove or replace taxonomy terms for several attachments at once.
+Works on the Media/Add New screen as well.

 * An inline **"Quick Edit"** action for many common fields and for custom fields

 * Displays more attachment information such as parent information, file URL and image metadata.
-Uses and enhances the new Edit Media screen for WordPress 3.5 and above.

 * Allows you to edit the post_parent, the menu_order and to "unattach" items

 * Provides additional view filters for MIME types and taxonomies

 * Provides many more listing columns (more than 20) to choose from

 The Assistant is designed to work like the standard Media Library pages, so the learning curve is short and gentle.
 Contextual help is provided on every new screen to highlight new features.